Last updated: May 3, 2026

 - What to gather: ID, deed, household-income documents for everyone in the home, tax returns, and trust papers if the home is held in an Illinois land trust.

-- Timeline: The 2026 deferral deadline is March 1, 2026.
+- Timeline: The 2026 deferral deadline was March 1, 2026.
 Do not assume your county will remind you every year.
+Ask now what you can file for the next cycle.

 Pennsylvania Property Tax/Rent Rebate Program

-- Who can get it: Homeowners age 65+, widows and widowers age 50+, and adults with disabilities age 18+ can apply.
-For the 2026 filing season, the official PA-1000 booklet says income can be up to $48,110, and one-half of Social Security income is excluded.
+- Who can get it: Homeowners age 65 or older, widows and widowers age 50 or older, and adults with disabilities age 18 or older can apply.
+For the 2026 filing season, the PA-1000 booklet says income can be up to $48,110, and one-half of Social Security income is excluded.

 - How it helps: The 2026 booklet shows standard rebates of $1,000, $770, $460, or $380, depending on income.
 Pennsylvania is especially important because renters can qualify too.